Choose the Right Kilimanjaro Route

 Best Time to Climb the Shira Route

-• January to early March – warmer, fewer crowds
+• January to early March

-• June to October – dry, clear conditions
+• June to October

-See full seasonal breakdown in our best time to climb Kilimanjaro guide
+For a full seasonal breakdown, read our best time to climb Kilimanjaro guide.

-What Makes Shira Route Unique?
+What Makes the Shira Route Unique?

 Is the Shira Route Right for You?